OWASP/www-project-security-culture/v10/6-Threat_Modelling/index.md

 a risk to the solution design, scoring points if they are able to do so.

-OWASP Cornucopia uses threats grouped into areas that are particularly relevant to software developers, such as AI, authentication, authorization, cloud, data validation & encoding, DevOps, and frontend (client-side development).
+OWASP Cornucopia uses threats grouped into areas that are particularly relevant to software developers, such as AI, authentication, authorisation, cloud, data validation & encoding, DevOps, and frontend (client-side development).
 The threats are derived from various standards, OWASP Top 10 lists, guides, and other lists.
 For a full list and to find out how you can acquire and